skierpage/minibugz/README.md

 ===================
 This doesn't use any server framework at all, it's straight PHP 5.3.
 That's clearly a bad idea and short-sighted waste of time.

-* Uses PDO database access layer, prepared statements, and PDO:FETCH_OBJ (in includes/Buglist.php).
+* Uses PDO database access layer, prepared statements, and PDO:FETCH_OBJ (in <a href="/skierpage/minibugz/blob/master/includes/Buglist.php">includes/Buglist.php</a>).
-* SQL LEFT JOIN in Bug_list to glue Bug and Status_code together.
+* SQL LEFT JOIN in <a href="/skierpage/minibugz/blob/master/includes/Buglist.php">Buglist</a> to glue Bug and Status_code together.

-In hacking this stuff you inevitably develop a framework and start reinventing the wheel.
+In hacking this stuff you inevitably develop bits of a framework and start reinventing the wheel.
+I didn't look at the code of existing PHP frameworks, I invented these myself while painfully aware it's been done better.
 Here are some obvious reinventions in the code:

 * Uses model-view "lite": when not rendering a Buglist, index.php creates a Bug object, possibly retrieves it from the database, and creates or updates it with user input.
 * Action dispatch: the pageAction is partly driven by ?action={list/add/insert/modify/update} in the URL, but altered if actions like insert and update fail.
 * Error object that collects a bunch of form validation errors and links to offending form fields.
-* Really basic HTML5 form validation.
+* Really basic HTML5 form validation ("required").
 * Simplistic test mode where invoking a component file  on the command line (`% php includes/db_login.php`) does something.